AtticusDotOne/Documentation/Vision.md

 Erica is riding the subway on her way to NYU sociology class when her phone buzzes.

 "A contractual complaint against me?"
 She muffles to herself.
-"But I've been following the terms?!"
+"But I've been following the terms!!"

-"The complaint read that I've skipped the last monthly payment, so I'm liable to not only make up the missing payment, but also for a $20 penalty fee."
+"The complaint reads that I've skipped the last monthly payment, so I'm liable to not only make up the missing payment, but also for a $20 penalty fee."

 "But that's not right... we spoke about this...
-I'm not able to make this payment this month, I told him this 3 months back, and he agreed, so long as I'd pay him eventually the full amount."
+I'm not able to make this payment this month, I told him 3 months back, and he agreed, so long as I'd pay him eventually the full amount."

 "Good thing I kept this conversation on Atticus--I can pull it from the log.
 That'll prove we had this conversation."